AnnieEvans83/UVDecomp_SGD/README.md

 ###Solution:
 I wrote a Matrix Factorization library using Python, numPy, and Pandas.

-#Mini Example explaining how the UVDecomposition using Stochastic Gradient works:
+#Mini Example explaining how the UVDecomposition and Stochastic Gradient Descent works:

 ##Mini Example: Recommending Food (items) to Animals (Users)
 We are going to over a mini dataset that I created to test my code.